Change is never easy. The Broadcom acquisition of VMWare, particularly, has led to much uncertainty and risk among enterprises—and they are not happy.

 Here’s what you can expect when migrating with Simform:

-3. Cost analysis: Our team performs a comprehensive Total Cost of Ownership (TCO) analysis, comparing your current costs with projected AWS costs to demonstrate potential savings.
+3. Cost analysis: Our team performs a comprehensive Total Cost of Ownership (TCO) analysis using Azure TCO Calculator, comparing your current costs with projected Azure costs to demonstrate potential savings.
+We also provide recommendations for how to best take advantage of and use the various incentives and funding options offered by Azure for customers migrating from VMware to Azure.

 5. Risk mitigation: We identify potential risks (such as compatibility issues with VMware tools) and develop strategies to mitigate them, ensuring a smooth transition with minimal disruption to your operations.

-6. Execution and support: Our team assists with the migration process and provides ongoing support to ensure your new AWS environment operates optimally.
+6. Execution and support: Our team assists with the migration process and provides ongoing support to ensure your new Azure environment operates optimally.
 Before full-scale migration, we can also set up a proof of concept (POC) to demonstrate the benefits and address any concerns.

 Our comprehensive approach helps you not just migrate but also modernize your infrastructure, setting you up for long-term success in the cloud.